-- if they want to log in into your WordPress account using your personal log in and password.
+- if they want to log in to your WordPress account using your personal login and password.
 Thank heavens, I did not agree to that and forced them to set up a separate user within my account.
 Had I agreed to them using/sharing my ‘user’ set up, I would have never been able to tell who had created, edited, changed what!
 It would have all been ‘me’.

 There you have it…I ended up hiring another freelancer to make the last changes, and I would re-hire him.
 I hope knowing these points will support you in having smooth sailing.
 Or maybe it has convinced you to just hire someone to do it for you.
 Either way, I do want to share why I took on the challenge of having a website altogether 🙂

-As a professional accredited coach (ACC) and consultant (BSc, MSc) I support professionals to move successfully through transition (e.g. promotion, job change, self-employment), through the optimal application of value systems, behavior patterns and state of mind.
+As a professional accredited coach (ACC) and consultant (BSc, Exec.
+MA) I support professionals to move successfully through a transition (e.g. promotion, job change, self-employment), through the optimal application of value systems, behaviour patterns and state of mind.
 It is my goal that clients can help themselves, developing a sustainable resourceful state of mind, which will let them make even better choices and develop more productive communication with others.

 If you are curious, I’m happy to reserve time in my calendar to give you a sample experience.
 At your service, if you want to put it all together.

 Colleagues, professionals and organizations that I can highly recommend in their area of expertise and because they are great people!

 Vertical Bridge Corporate Consulting Inc. – Creating Engaging Workplaces

 Some of what I’ve been reading and watching that enriched my life…